Breus/json-masker/README.md

 ### Masking with using a per-key masking configuration

-When using a `JsonMaskingConfig` you can also define a per-key masking configuration, which allows to customize the way certain values are masked.
+When using a `JsonMaskingConfig` you can also define a per-key masking configuration, which allows customizing the way certain values are masked.

 #### Usage